wrathematics/getPass/README.md

 We thank Kevin Ushey for his assistance in answering questions in regard to supporting RStudio.

-The source code for this package comes from a modification of the **remoter** package, the development for which was supported by the project *Harnessing Scalable Libraries for Statistical Computing on Modern Architectures and Bringing Statistics to Large Scale Computing* funded by the National Science Foundation Division of Mathematical Sciences under Grant No. 1418195.
+The development for this package was supported by the project *Harnessing Scalable Libraries for Statistical Computing on Modern Architectures and Bringing Statistics to Large Scale Computing* funded by the National Science Foundation Division of Mathematical Sciences under Grant No. 1418195.

 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the National Science Foundation.